made-by-jonny/useForm/README.md

 <FormComponent onSubmit={postData}/>

-//The postData function would get this as a parameter
+The postData function would get this as a parameter assuming:

+email = test@test.com
+password = somepassword1234!!!
+signup was checked

 {
     email: "test@test.com",